 The true Essence of all these external religions must be Spirituality, pious Way of life.
 Or, we may say Spirituality must begin where religion ends.

 Proper Understanding and Bibek Budhi (discriminating intellect of the Gurbani) are needed to differentiate between religion and Spirituality.
 Those who have become the Gurmukhs use various similes to help us grasp the differential as follows:

 - Consider a tree with fruits.
 Religion is the finger pointing at the fruit (i.e., Spirituality) urging us that if we eat that fruit (Spirituality) we will gain Spiritual Realization (Mool-Realization).
 But Unfortunately, the majority of us (over 99.9 percent category) keep holding on the finger and just keep looking at the fruit (Spirituality) from a distance, instead of eating it.
 What’s the result?
-We miss out Spirituality, which is the Essence of religion.
+We miss out Spirituality.

-Although the SGGS reveals to us that we all have the capacity to Realize our Mool (Source, Origin, Jot…) “here” and “now”, but only a “rare” one develops the taste for true Spirituality.
+Although the SGGS reveals to us that we all have the capacity to Realize our Mool (Source, Origin, Jot Saroop…) “here” and “now”, but only a “rare” one develops the taste for true Spirituality.